 - 1 Elite Night Per $3K Spend.
 Two legacy Marriott cards offer 1 elite night per $3K spend (you can find a complete list of cards here, along with a chart showing which cards offer elite nights for spend).
 Of the two legacy cards that have this feature, readers are most likely to have the Chase Bonvoy Premier Credit Card, but only if they turned down upgrade offers to the Plus version of this card.
 Unfortunately both cards that offer this feature only give cardholders 1 point per dollar spent (except in certain categories of spend), whereas most other Marriott cards offer a minimum of 2 points per dollar.
 This means that this spend is costly in that you lose the ability to earn more points for your spend.
 It’s especially costly if you consider that you can earn far more than the value of 2X Marriott points for that same spend with other cards.
 See: Best Rewards for Everyday Spend.

 - Book award nights.
-Marriott hotels are available for as little as 7,500 points per night standard, 5,000 points per night off-peak, or 4,000 points per night for off-peak PointSavers.
+Marriott hotels are sometimes available for as few as 4,000 points per night, but more often you’ll see the cheapest hotels starting at around 5,000 points.
 Just as with paid nights booked through Marriott, award nights earn elite night credits.

 - Use free night certificates.
 If you have free night certificates (which you can get from simply having certain Marriott credit cards or from completing various Marriott promotions), you’ll earn elite night credit when you use those certificates.